dinoosauro/filedate-sync/README.md

 ## Generate a file

 To do so, you'll need to generate a file that contains the file directory and the last modified date.
 Don't worry, this can be done automatically.

+The easiest method is to click [here](https://dinoosauro.github.io/filedate-sync/Web.html), choose the files or the folder that contains the files you need to copy the "Last modified" date of, and copy the file to your phone.

-You can find on the [CreateFile](./CreateFile/) folder both a [simple webpage](./CreateFile/Web.html) and a
+You can also find on the [CreateFile](./CreateFile/) folder both a [simple webpage](./CreateFile/Web.html) and a
-[Node.JS script](./CreateFile/NodeJS.cjs) to create this.
+[Node.JS script](./CreateFile/NodeJS.cjs) to create this file.
 Otherwise, you can create the file directly from the application in the "Generate" section.

 ## Apply edits